 Keep the original for your files and make a copy for your primary care provider.
 If you have been a patient at Emerson, you may also send a copy to the address below for inclusion in your Emerson Health medical record.

 133 Old Road to Nine Acre Corner

 Concord, MA 01742

-Emerson Hospital offers free appointments with our Social Work Department to assist in completing the Health Care Proxy.
-Please contact the Care Management Department at (978) 287 3170 to schedule an appointment.
+Emerson Health offers free appointments with our social work department to assist in completing the health care proxy.
+Please contact the care management department at (978) 287 3170 to schedule an appointment.